gustaoliveira1/nlw-spacetime/README.md

 npm run dev
 ```

-I also had the front end of the project but it was lost by a bug in git
+I also had the front end of the project but it was lost by a bug in git :c